helloscoopa/mcp-postgres/README.md

     - `dml`: Data Manipulation Language (INSERT, UPDATE, DELETE, etc.)
   - Multiple permissions can be combined (e.g., `read,dml`)

+- **schema**
+  - Get comprehensive database schema information for all tables and their columns
+  - Input: `table_name` (string, optional): Get schema for a specific table only
+  - Returns detailed column information including:
+    - Column names and data types
+    - Nullable constraints
+    - Default values
+    - Character limits and numeric precision
+  - When no table specified, returns schema for all tables in the public schema
+  - Enables AI agents to understand database structure before writing queries

 ### Resources

 The server provides schema information for each table in the database: